open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### Aggregations

-_Aggregation_ refers to the process of combining multiple measurements into exact or estimated statistics about the metric events that took place during an interval time, during program execution.
+_Aggregation_ refers to the process of combining multiple measurements into exact or estimated statistics about the measurements that took place during an interval of time, during program execution.

 Each instrument specifies a default aggregation that is suited to the semantics of the instrument, that serves to explain its properties and